Barakkol33/java-8-cheatsheet/README.md

 // Give OtherClass or class that inherits from it public void f4(MyClass<? extends OtherClass> other) {}
 ```
+- Wildcards
+  - Can't be used in generic declaration, only in another generic usage
+  - There is no connection between appearances.

 ## Examples
 ```